canonical/opensearch-operator/docs/how-to/upgrade.md

 ---

 (how-to-guides-upgrade-index)=
-# How to upgrade revision
+# How to upgrade, rollback, and recover

-This guide shows how to perform a minor upgrade of a Charmed OpenSearch deployment and, if needed, how to roll back to the previous revision.
+This guide shows how to perform a minor revision upgrade of a Charmed OpenSearch deployment, roll back if needed, and recover from a failed rollback.

 (how-to-minor-upgrade)=
 ## Perform a minor upgrade